CrimsonCodes0/CrimsonCodes0/README.md

 ### Hi there 👋 ###

+I'm an avid supporter of XHTML and Wasm for use in web development supporter, but when I'm not involved in web development, I can be found working with hardware and circuitry, or compiling native code from C++.

 - 🔭 I’m currently working on [SIMD.ts](https://github.com/CrimsonCodes0/SIMD.ts), and porting [NibbleAndAHalf](https://github.com/CrimsonCodes0/NibbleAndAHalf) to C++20.

 - 🌱 I’m currently learning the Rust programming language, and Google's Firebase API for C++.